Skip to content

 tDCS

-Transcranial direct current stimulation (tDCS) therapy is a non-invasive brain stimulation technique that involves the targeted application of a safe and low electrical current to specific areas of the scalp, typically over the motor cortex or prefrontal cortex.
+tDCs stimulation therapy is a non-invasive brain stimulation technique.
+It involves the targeted application of a safe and low electrical current to specific areas of the scalp.
+Typically over the motor cortex or prefrontal cortex.
 This technique utilises two or more electrodes that are placed on the scalp surface to deliver the current.
-The tDCS current flows through the brain tissue, causing changes in the resting membrane potential of neurons, which can alter the cortical excitability and plasticity of the brain.
+The tDCS current flows through the brain tissue.
+Causing changes in the resting membrane potential of neurons, which can alter the cortical excitability and plasticity of the brain.

 Research has shown that tDCS has the potential to enhance cognitive and motor functions in various ways.
 Specifically, tDCS has been found to improve working memory, attention, and motor learning.
 Furthermore, tDCS has been used to treat various neurological and psychiatric conditions, including depression, chronic pain, and addiction.
 The safety and efficacy of tDCS therapy make it a promising tool for enhancing brain function and treating a range of neurological and psychiatric disorders.